ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 For example if we want to use [English and Portuguese for a post](https://github.com/ropensci/roweb3/blob/98a419ebb3efc5dcecc35b05265e83e6baa4f32a/content/blog/2026-06-02-ftc-guide/index.en.md?plain=1#L44) we could add `<--- cSpell: language en,pt-->` to the document.

 We can also include post-specific words to ignore, which is handy for acronyms.
-For example, if we wanted to [ignore the acronym `CSCW`](https://github.com/ropensci/roweb3/blob/98a419ebb3efc5dcecc35b05265e83e6baa4f32a/content/blog/2026-06-02-ftc-guide/index.en.md?plain=1#L76) we could use `<!--- cSpell: ignore CSCW --->`.
+For example, if we wanted to [ignore the acronym `CSCW`](https://github.com/ropensci/roweb3/blob/98a419ebb3efc5dcecc35b05265e83e6baa4f32a/content/blog/2026-06-02-ftc-guide/index.en.md?plain=1#L76) we could use `<!--- cSpell: ignore CSCW --->` at the top of a post.

 Spell check issues pop up as a warning in my text window, or as a list under "Spell Checker Issues By File" my lower window pane so I can review them, add them to word lists, or just mentally ignore them.

 ### Vale

 For linting text (checking the *style* and *meaning* of the words) I use the [Vale VSCode](https://github.com/chrischinchilla/vale-vscode) extension by chrischinchilla[^5].
-Vale helps me check that the [Blog Style](https://blogguide.ropensci.org/authortechnical.html#styleguide) rules are respected, and gives suggestions for alternative word choices to avoid common mistakes (such as words or expressions which might derogatory).
+Vale helps me check that the [Blog Style](https://blogguide.ropensci.org/authortechnical.html#styleguide) rules are respected, and gives suggestions for alternative word choices to avoid common mistakes (such as words or expressions which might be derogatory).

 [^5]: There is also [Vale](https://github.com/vale-cli/vale-vscode) by errata-ai, but this extension has been [deprecated](https://github.com/vale-cli/vale-vscode#vale--vs-code) in favour of Vale VSCode.

-To setup Vale I created a project-specific vale configuration file [`.vale.ini`](https://github.com/ropensci/roweb3/blob/5af882c6c3794048391543ced8a10bad39371f72/.vale.ini)[^6] in the roweb3 repository.
+To setup Vale I created a project-specific Vale configuration file [`.vale.ini`](https://github.com/ropensci/roweb3/blob/5af882c6c3794048391543ced8a10bad39371f72/.vale.ini)[^6] in the roweb3 repository.
 I keep my personal `.vale.ini` file in a higher level folder that holds all my R projects.
 In addition to the Vale configuration file, I also created a Vale styles folder in [`roweb3/.vale-styles`](https://github.com/ropensci/roweb3/tree/5af882c6c3794048391543ced8a10bad39371f72/.vale-styles).
 This is where Vale rules are installed if we use predefined rules, and where I can put rOpenSci-specific rules for the blog.
-The first time you use Vale you'll want to run `vale sync` in the terminal to install the rules.
+The first time you use Vale you'll want to run `vale sync` in the terminal to install the standard, non-custom, rules.
 I `.gitignore` all rules which are installed, but track and push custom rules.

 [^6]: If you get an error on startup, you may need to tell Vale where this is explicitly by modifying Projects' settings.json file to include `"vale.valeCLI.config": ".vale.ini"`